 Abuse could mean neglect, physical, emotional or sexual abuse or any combination of these.
-Parents, carers and other people can harm children either by direct acts and / or failure to provide proper care.
-Explanations of these are given within the procedure document.
+Parents, carers and other people can harm children either by direct acts and/or failure to provide proper care.

-DSO refers to Designated Safeguarding Officer DSL refers to Designated Safeguarding Leads
+DSL refers to Designated Safeguarding Lead and DSO refers to Designated Safeguarding Officer.